 Students in all geographic fields within the NYU History Department take some of their courses together and therefore interact, fostering a common sensibility as professional historians.
 Within the department are additional lines of inquiry that have an especially close relationship to the African continent.
 These include Latin America and the Caribbean, the Atlantic World, European, and U.S. fields.
 A number of historians within the Department study questions of empire and colonization, providing a broad comparative context for enriching the field of African History.

-In addition to the three Africanists in New York City, there are two based in NYU’s campus in Abu Dhabi: Pedro Monaville (Congo, modern Africa, colonialism, decolonization) and Erin Pettigrew (West African and Saharan social history, Islam, healing and health, colonialism).
+In addition to the five Africanists in New York City, Erin Pettigrew (West African and Saharan social history, Islam, healing and health, colonialism) is based in NYU’s campus in Abu Dhabi.
 While the PhD in African history is only offered at the New York campus, there are multiple avenues through which students may benefit from working with Abu Dhabi-based colleagues.

 Making Connections.
 Within the History Department, the Africa~Diaspora Forum creates an intimate setting within which graduate students engage with leading experts.
 The Atlantic History Workshop is a dynamic year-long series that also includes many specialists in Africa.